 Side Effects of Methadone

-Methadone abusers can expect to experience the following short-term effects:
+Methadone users can expect to experience the following short-term effects:

 - Dry mouth